RaziFalah/agriculture-project/README.md

 Micro-controller board: ESP32.<br>
 APIs: openweather.<br>
 This project is currently in development by Razi Falah and not yet finished.<br>
-This project is written in english for better research and will be translated to Arabic as requested by the ministry of education.<br>
+This project is written in english for better research and will be translated to Arabic or Hebrew <br> as requested by the ministry of education.<br>

 ## Table of contents
 * [Introduction](#introduction)